Boschetzel/JobSearchProject/README.md

 This project is still in version 0.0.1 and subject to further changes.

+Next step is to implement the results GUI.

 If you like this project remember to leave a ⭐!